syanix/SupplyChainSystem/context-prisma.md

 4. **Directory Structure**: We've improved the directory creation process to ensure all necessary directories exist before copying files.
 This prevents errors like "Not a directory" when copying files to nested paths.

+5. **Husky Removal**: We now remove the husky prepare script from the package.json file before installing dependencies.
+This prevents errors when running npm ci in a non-git environment, as husky tries to install git hooks.

 These changes resolve issues with missing dependencies like `@nestjs/config` and ensure that the application can start correctly in the Fly.io environment.